 Read full article "Palazzo Piccolomini in Pienza" Visit Palazzo Piccolomini's website

 In Pienza, we highly recommend visiting Palazzo Piccolomini, the first example of Renaissance architecture.
 With its terrace and hanging garden, you'll enjoy an incredible view of the surrounding Val d'Orcia landscape.

 Read full article "Santa Maria della Scala"

-The complex of Santa Maria della Scala stands in front of the Duomo, the ancient structure welcoming pilgrims in the city on their way to Rome.
-Today, it is a monumental complex hosting artwork of extraordinary beauty and both artistic and historical importance.
+The complex of Santa Maria della Scala stands in front of the Duomo, the ancient structure welcoming pilgrims to the city on their way to Rome.
+Today, it is a monumental building hosting artwork of extraordinary beauty of both artistic and historical importance.